Arthur Wilson

 Royal Navy Admiral of the fleet

-He went on to command a battleship, the torpedo school HMS Vernon and then another battleship before taking charge of the Experimental Torpedo Squadron.
+He went on to command HMS Raleigh, the torpedo school HMS Vernon and then the battleship HMS Sans Pareil before taking charge of the Experimental Torpedo Squadron.

 Wilson survived for even less time than was intended by the stop-gap nature of his appointment because of his opposition to the establishment of a Naval Staff.

-Appointed an advisor at the start of World War I, he advocated offensive schemes in the North Sea including the capture of Heligoland and was an early proponent of the development and use of submarines in the Royal Navy.
+Appointed an advisor at the outbreak of the First World War, he advocated offensive schemes in the North Sea including the capture of Heligoland and was an early proponent of the development and use of submarines in the Royal Navy.